jeremyf/dotzshrc/README.md

 A git repository for managing my .zshrc configuration

+Two key concepts:

+* RUNBOOK.md - this is the software/scripts I install to ensure I have
+  the appropirate dependencies installed.
+* install.rb - this will create the symlinks and ensure your paths, aliases, etc are correct in the terminal.

 You can run `ruby install.rb` to create the symlinks into the current
 $HOME file